-Annuities are marketed and sold to policyholders approaching or in retirement, and therefore longevity risk is concentrated within the age cohort of 60 years old or above.
-Otherwise, the Group's policy on life insurance risks is to avoid significant concentrations of risk exposure.
+The Group's policy on life insurance risks is to avoid significant concentrations of risk exposure.
 Life insurance concentration risk is a reflection of too little diversification within or across life insurance risk types.
 The Group mitigates the concentration of life insurance risks through its scale, geographic spread and diversity of product lines.
 Risk transfer solutions, primarily through reinsurance, are employed to transfer risks that the Group does not wish to retain, due to the presence of single large exposures, accumulations, or limited internal expertise to the external market.